 Linguistics graduates are valued for their ability to analyse complex situations and situate them in a broader context.
 This makes them invaluable assets in management, consulting, marketting and public relations.
 Here are some of our former students and how they developed their careers on a degree in linguistics.

-Kiran Pienaar: Project Assurance Coordinator in the IT sector
+Kiran Pienaar: Former Project Assurance Coordinator in the IT sector

 Frances Gordon: Business Communications Consultant

-Annie Moyo: Human Resources Generalist for the Foschini Group
+Annie Moyo: Former Human Resources Generalist for the Foschini Group

 Jennifer Smit: Media industry

-Professor Gary Barkhuizen: Head of Department of Linguistics at the University of Aukland New Zealand
+Professor Gary Barkhuizen: Professor, University of Auckland, New Zealand